paleohayduke/TrafficSimProject/README.md

 9/27/2018 5:04 AM the automobile can now update its position based on time and velocity, this means it now moves smoothly between nodes.

+You can now spawn variable amount of cars at once, setCars(int numOfCars).
+Look at main() in TrafficSimProject for more details.

 9/26/2018 It looks like routeFind() is fixed.
 You can enter a start node and end node and it will automatically generate a path and animate the car taking the nodes between both points.
 A new bug has come up, when you first run the